Proteusiq/hadithi/README.md

 # Hadithi
 🧪 Data Science | ⚒️ MLOps | ⚙️ DataOps : Talks about 🦄

 _Hadithi_ is a Swahili word for story | stories.
-These are collections of successful and failed projects stories, building ML projects that last, design patterns, code testing, and how to navigate in the rapidly changing tech landscape.
+These are collections of successful and failed project stories, building ML projects that last, design patterns, code testing, and how to navigate in the rapidly changing tech landscape.
 These stories, sagas and opinions are my own.
 They neither reflect the companies I have worked or working for, nor should they be taken seriously.

 ### [_Sura ya Kwanza_](https://github.com/Proteusiq/hadithi/tree/main/mlfluke)
 Understanding machine learning predictions.
 What you see is not always what you get 🤖.

 Machine Learning Resources
-- [Mathematics for Machine Learning](https://mml-book.github.io/) - PDF, video and Jupyter Notebooks for introducations to mathematics required for ML
+- [Mathematics for Machine Learning](https://mml-book.github.io/) - PDF, video and Jupyter Notebooks for introductions to mathematics required for ML
 - [Machine Learning Foundations](https://github.com/jonkrohn/ML-foundations) - Classical Notebooks, Udemy|Youtube course covering Maths and Code by Jon Khrohn
 - [Python Data Science Handbook](https://nbviewer.org/github/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/Index.ipynb) - Jake VanderPlas
 - [Deep Learning